zahariev-webbersof/Python-Dev-Society-website/README.md

 - HTML

 # Why Static website?
-- Static websites are safer, use fewer resources, and avoid vendor and platform lock-in.
+- Static websites are safer, use fewer resources, and avoid vendor and platform lock-in